PrernaKukreti/export-file-system/README.md

 # ExportFileSystem

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.1.8.
+This application allows user to export the selected files.
 - Re-usable components like export and dashboard.
 Export popup is very generic component, can be used as it is
 - Used scss varaibles to easier maintainence and re-usability
 - Unit test cases with 100% coverage